 This course is designed to assist the fourth year athletic training education student to connect their classroom instruction and clinical knowledge with their clinical experience.
 Specific focus will be on the advanced psychomotor competencies from the Athletic Training Education Domains and the process required in applying for the BOC examination.
 The course will also focus on the current conditions encountered within the student's clinical rotation and promote improved critical thinking skills.
 The course will provide additional focus on the current conditions encountered within the student's clinical rotation, as well as provide for reflection, assessment, and feedback of the student's clinical rotation experience.
 Clinical hours, evaluations, and completion of specific competencies a mandated by the program's accreditation are required components to the course.
-Course is graded S/U. The combined total of the six hours required in HPE 281, 282, 381, 382, 481, 482 and four credits required in HPE 070 may not exceed a total of 14 applicable to the minimum credits needed to graduate.\

-HPE 482 PRACTICUM IN ATHLETIC TRAINING VI One credit hour Prerequisite: Acceptance into the ATEP or instructor permission.
-One credit hour
+HPE 482 PRACTICUM IN ATHLETIC TRAINING VI One credit hour

 This course is designed to further enhance the fourth year athletic training education student's ability to connect their classroom instruction with their clinical education.
-Specific focus will be on the advanced psychomotor competencies from the Athletic Training Education Domains and the process required in applying for the BOC examination.
+Specific focus will be on the advanced psychomotor competencies from the Athletic Training Education Domains and test taking strategies in preparation for the BOC examination.
 The course will provide additional focus on the current conditions encountered within the student's clinical rotation, as well as provide for reflection, assessment, and feedback of the student's clinical rotation experience.
 Clinical hours, evaluations, and completion of specific competencies a mandated by the program's accreditation are required components to the course.
-Course is graded S/U. The combined total of the six hours required in HPE 281, 282, 381, 382, 481, 482 and four credits required in HPE 070 may not exceed a total of 14 applicable to the minimum credits needed to graduate.\

-HPE 491,492 DEPARTMENTAL THESIS/PROJECT
+HPE 491.492 DEPARTMENTAL THESIS/PROJECT